Breast Reduction in Columbus, Ohio

 • You often have skin irritation beneath the breast crease

-Dr. Donaldson or Dr. Sieffert will ask about your aspirations, lifestyle and health.
-Together, you will decide your optimal breast size as well as any other improvements that can be made during your breast reduction surgery.
-Come into your consultation prepared to discuss:
+We want to have a conversation with you!
+Our team will ask about your aspirations, lifestyle and health.
+Together, we will decide your optimal breast size as well as any other improvements that can be made during your breast reduction surgery.

 • Your reasons for surgery, your desired outcome and your expectations